Recommendations & Conclusions

 These provisions raise issues under Articles 5, 8, and 13 of the ECHR.
 Article 5 is engaged by this clause as those liable to deportation will be deprived of their liberty.
 Any interference with Article 5 is justified where it is in accordance with the law and proportionate to achieve …

-Government response.
 The government clarifies that Clause 41 of the Bill provides greater legal clarity to existing detention powers, which it deems lawful and necessary for immigration control and public protection.
-It asserts that any interference with Article 5 ECHR is justified …
+It asserts that any interference with Article 5 ECHR is justified and proportionate, and that the …

 Ministry of Justice